gvwilson/thirdbit/fiction/santas/index.md

 angry at the tears that they were absolutely *not* going to cry.
-"I like making toys and spatulas and, and socks and everything, I really do, but---I dunno.
+"I like making toys and spatulas and, and socks and everything, I really do, but—I dunno.
-And deliveries are---everyone else seems excited and it's like I'm just watching myself do it, you know?
+And deliveries are—everyone else seems excited and it's like I'm just watching myself do it, you know?
 Like this is someone else's life and I've just put it on like a sweater except it doesn't quite fit